omeryuzugulen34/Blocknimal/README.md

 # Blocknimal
-Hi Everyone, Blocknimal is an animal match puzzle game.
+Blocknimal is an animal match puzzle game.

 You can try on link;